 Yesterday Ian had three loads of wash to do.
 With a full day of hanging out with his friend, watching tv, surfing the net, catching up on a bit of homework, and attending YAF (otherwise known as Young Adult Fellowship, aka hanging out and goofing off), he had little time to devote to doing his laundry.
 Guess who was up 'til the wee hours washing, folding, and packing.
-Guess who went to bed at a normal time.

 A lot of people think that if I were a good mom that I would do their laundry for them.
 True or not, I gave up that job years ago.
 My thinking is that I am preparing them to either (a) successfully live on their own, and/or (b) make a really good husband some day.